 - This one might sound like a no-brainer, but lots of people overlook it.
-Deliberately include points that you’d be comfortable discussing in detail during an interview.
-Know every digital campaign you reference like the back of your hand!
+Deliberately include points you’d be comfortable discussing in detail during an interview.
+Know every digital ad campaign you reference like the back of your hand!

 - Pick a clean layout

 - When weighing different resume formats, go for something streamlined (reverse-chronological, just sayin’) that emphasizes your top selling points.
 Stick with clear fonts and tasteful colors, just like you would with any other outbound document on your desk.

 - Round up a robust variety of experience points and skills for your digital sales resume.
 You want to demonstrate that you can successfully interact with diverse target audiences and connect with a broad social network.

 - Demonstrate more than a surface-level knowledge of digital skills.
 Recruiters want to know you can navigate an entire ad campaign or customer acquisition initiative.
 Make a great resume by showing you can catch leads and keep them!

 - How important is my education?

 - It depends on your experience.
 Got a lightweight work history?
 You might want to emphasize your education with any supplemental sales courses or digital media certifications you’ve earned.

 - Pay attention to the sales job description, though, as some companies may prefer or even require a degree in marketing, communications, or something similar.

 - Do I have to tailor my resume for every job?